 |Silver Stackers||bron suchecki|

 Below are my identities for websites that require unique sign ons or identities used in commenting apps (eg Disqus).
-My use of these sites is not an endorsement or recommendation, in a lot of cases I have to go on them to debunk rubbish.
+My use of these sites is not an endorsement or recommendation.

 |Website||Name & Link to Profile|